adamjubert/gitbook/README.md

 Gitbook combines the familiarity of Facebook with your Github profile.
 You can view your profile information and create/edit/open/close issues.

-*Important* This web app utilizes the Github API and will make changes to your actual Github profile.
+**Disclaimer** This web app utilizes the Github API and will make changes to your actual Github profile.
 Please be aware that once you create an issue on a repo, it cannot be deleted.

 ### Installation Instructions